Halloween Top Picks

 Do you do Halloween?
 I have to admit I’m not big on taking the children out ‘Trick or Treating’ although last year they did walk around our neighbours who had a pumpkin outside as we figured that meant they were ‘open’ to Halloween visitors.
 It’s that fine line between not spoiling the children’s fun when everyone else they know is doing it and not begging, which is basically how I normally see Trick or Treating.
 We have never explained the ‘trick’ side of things to them and the day they want to do that is the day that I will stop them from going.
 For the time being it’s an opportunity for them to dress up silly and do something with Daddy.

-Halloween is fast approaching us to it’s time to start thinking about this year’s celebrations and find those all important props to make the party really stand out.
+Halloween is fast approaching us so it’s time to start thinking about this year’s celebrations and find those all-important props to make the party really stand out.
 These are a few of the things that we have found so far;

 Halloween Fancy Dress